jakeyeung/alternative-splicing/README.md

 <a name="heatmaps"/>
 ## Generate heatmaps from MISO outputs.
 Works for MISO outputs for any types of alternative splicing.
+These scripts allow visualization of MISO outputs (e.g. differentially spliced events) in a heatmap.
+Works for both pairwise comparison as well as groupwise comparison, but reshaping the data into a matrix format differs.
+Workflows for both types of comparisons are described below.

 ## Procedure
 1. [Reshape MISO output textfile into a matrix suitable for plotting in R.](#reshape)